Skip to Content

 The Naive Baseline: Sequential Scripts

-The hidden cost is opacity.
-The script runs.
-It produces output.
-The output looks reasonable.
+In this early phase, the concept of a “pipe” or context budget was entirely absent.
+The focus was simply on execution.
+The hidden cost of this approach is opacity.
+The scripts run, and they produce output that looks reasonable at first glance.
 But when component tests fail - a token path unresolved, a fallback value wrong, an icon slot wired to a deprecated name - there is no trace of where in the chain signal was lost.
 Everything reruns from the beginning.

 Where sequential scripts systematically break down:

 Agentic sequential baseline.
-The natural evolution is an agent that orchestrates the same linear flow.
+The natural evolution is an agent that orchestrates the same linear flow, representing the typical implementation of agent workflows and skills.
 This improves flexibility but the structural problems remain.
+The execution path is highly volatile, depending on the model’s brand, size, and infused context.
 Orchestration logic moves into prompts and transient runtime state - neither auditable nor reproducible.
 When the agent drifts on a model upgrade, there is no way to inspect why.
 When it fails a validation gate, there is no way to resume from that gate.
 Start over.

-More importantly: the agent's reasoning is only as good as what arrives in its context.
-Running an LLM over noisy, un-sifted extraction output is like asking a surgeon to operate in poor light.
+Running a LLM over noisy, uncompressed extraction output is like asking a surgeon to operate in poor light.
 The capability is there.
 The environment is working against it.

 The Pipe Insight: Context Is a Budget